-- 46.0 The provider's staff and/or caregiver will attend a pre-placement meeting to receive appropriate training for managing the care of the child.
-If a pre-placement meeting is not possible, training is provided as soon as possible so as to ensure that the caregiver is always equipped to provide adequate care to the child. - 46.1 Providers will have a defined admittance criteria and caregivers who are skilled and prepared to take on the care of admitted children.
+- 46.0 The provider's staff and/or caregiver will attend a pre-placement meeting to receive appropriate training for managing the care of the medically fragile child.
+If a pre-placement meeting is not possible, training is provided within 24 hours of placement to ensure that the caregiver is equipped to provide adequate care to the child. - 46.1 Providers will have a defined admittance criteria and caregivers who are skilled and prepared to take on the care of admitted children.